TJ-ScheduleCompare/TJ-ScheduleCompare.github.io/README.md

 # TJ-ScheduleCompare.github.io
-A schedule compare tool for TJHSST students.
+A schedule compare tool for TJHSST students.(Ongoing project but not applicable until next august)